jpverkamp/blog/content/reviews/books/Robert Jordan/The Wheel of Time/10 - Crossroads of Twilight.md

 It's interesting to see how everyone from all over the world reacts to the Cleansing of Saidin in the previous book.
 Cements just how much Power they were using...

 Overall, it feels like not much happens.
-Luckily everything starts speeding up again in {{< goodreads book="Knife of Dreams" >}}.
+Luckily everything starts speeding up again in [[Knife of Dreams]]().